“It is easier to resist at the beginning than at the end.”― Leonardo da Vinci

 In order to minimize the likelihood of procrastinating on certain things, make it a habit to check in with your goals on a daily and weekly basis.
 By keeping your eye on the why you are more likely to stick with what needs to get done.
 And if something no longer serves you, don’t be afraid to let it go.
 Perhaps something you’ve been procrastinating on doesn’t actually need to happen.
 Let it go.

 Choose your priorities and focus your time and energy on those things.
 If you’re not sure, write down everything that you have to do.
 Then, start rearranging it to fit your reality.
 I don’t know about you, but sometimes I create this unrealistic lists of things to do and then I feel guilty when I don’t get it all done.
 I’m literally creating those feelings in my brain because I’m choosing to say that too many things are a priority.
 One method to use is the Eisenhower Matrix.
 Other methods involve creating different types of to do lists.
+These are excellent ways to solve your procrastination problem.

 Get out there and reach your dreams!